Wed January 25, 2012

 MARTIN: But doesn't it kind of defy the stereotypes, though, that people are sitting around waiting for somebody to save them?

-MARTIN: But most of those people are black, though, right?
+MARTIN: But most of those people aren't black, though, right?
 I mean...

 BLAKELY: There's - you know what?
-There's - I believe there's a higher percentage of black people who are, who do receive some sort of entitlement check.
+There's - I believe there's a higher percentage of black people who are - who do receive some sort of entitlement check.
 But the reality isn't different.
-If you are receiving a check from the government, you are most likely to be...
+If you are receiving a check from the government, you are most likely...

 MARTIN: To be older.